Table of Contents

 Exercises Using eHRAF World Cultures

 Explore some texts and do some comparisons using the eHRAF World Cultures database.
 These exercises can be done individually or as part of classroom assignments.
-A teaching exercise for this module is forthcoming.
+See the Teaching eHRAF Exercise on Religon for suggestions.

 Special thanks to Ian Skoggard, Jack Eller, Richard Sosis, and Andrew S. Buckser for editorial help.
 We thank Tahlisa Brougham for help with picture selection.